Accountants in North think ‘ship has sailed’ on corporation tax

 Brexit

-The latest Chartered Accountants Ulster Society’s report also notes that an “overwhelming majority” of members believe that the lack of a devolved Executive is having a negative effect on the economy.
+The report also notes that an “overwhelming majority” of members believe that the lack of a devolved Executive is having a negative effect on the economy.

-More than eight out of ten accountants also believe that the political stalemate in the North is negatively affecting Northern Ireland’s position in Brexit negotiations.
+More than eight out of 10 accountants also believe that the political stalemate in the North is negatively affecting Northern Ireland’s position in Brexit negotiations.

-The majority of the Chartered Accountants Ulster Society’s members – 69 per cent – do not want to see a hard border on the island, while 64 per cent also want any potential Brexit deal to protect the Common Travel Area.
+The majority of the society’s members – 69 per cent – do not want to see a hard border on the island, while 64 per cent also want any potential Brexit deal to protect the Common Travel Area.